-iCloud launched last October to much confusion amongst consumers.
-Apple’s cloud-based storage service doesn’t work like your typical drag-and-drop cloud software (DropBox), leaving some folks wondering how to use it.
+iCloud launched in October 2011 to much confusion amongst consumers.
+Apple’s cloud-based storage service doesn’t work like your typical drag-and-drop cloud software (Dropbox), leaving some folks wondering how to use it.

 Hidden deep within the Settings application are toggles that help you customize, and delete, your iOS backups.
 Managing these backups can help you save precious iCloud storage space and prevent you from having duplicate backups.